Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Update attributes (feature service)/README.md

 ##How it works

 The sample uses the `attributeValueForKey:` method on `AGSFeature` to get the current damage type for a selected property and displays it in the callout.
 On selection of a new damage type, the app sets the new value using the `setAttributeValue:forKey:` method.
-And in order to apply the changes to the service it uses `applyEditsWithCompletion:` on the `AGSServiceFeatureTable` for the feature.
+And in order to apply the changes to the service it uses `applyEdits:Completion:` on the `AGSServiceFeatureTable` for the feature.